lightward/mechanic-tasks/docs/email-a-report-of-customers-who-havent-ordered-in-x-days/README.md

 # Email a report of customers who haven't ordered in X days

-Tags: Report, Customers, Retention, Email
+Tags: Customers, Email, Report, Retention

 Use this task to request or schedule an email digest of customers, having a certain tag, who haven't placed an order in a certain number of days.